Operated by Culham Centre for Fusion Energy, the Joint European Torus (JET) is the focal point of the European fusion research programme.

 |2019 – 20||Preparations well advanced for new deuterium-tritium experiments, designed to sustain high fusion performance for longer periods.|

 The JET facilities are collectively used by all European fusion laboratories under the EUROfusion consortium.
-About 350 scientists from EU countries (plus Switzerland and Ukraine), and more from around the globe, participate in JET experiments each year.
+About 350 scientists from EU countries (plus Switzerland, the UK and Ukraine), and more from around the globe, participate in JET experiments each year.
 CCFE is responsible for operating the facility for fusion researchers and for maintaining and upgrading it.
 This work is carried out under a contract between the European Commission and the UK Atomic Energy Authority (CCFE’s operator).
 This funds around 400 engineers and technical staff essential for operating and maintaining the device.

 CCFE scientists also play a full part in running experiments on JET within the integrated European research programme co-ordinated by EUROfusion.